BugSlayer9000/personal-HNC-journey/Phase 1/week 4/Programming Concepts.md

     - Don't force clients to depend on methods they don't use
     - **Instead of one fat interface, split it into lean, role-specific interfaces**
 5. **D - Dependacny Inversion Principle(DIP)**
+    - depend on abstractions, not concretions
+    - *High level module should not import low-level modules directly; Both should talk to an interface or abstract base class*

+## 2️⃣ GRASP patterns